bluehabit/BlogPosts/master_post.md

 ## Object, Array, String Literals vs Constructor Function

-In javascript, since most things are an object from arrays to strings, we can use a object constructor function or a create a literal to make them.
+In javascript, mostly everything is an object from arrays to strings.
+Because of this we can use either a constructor function or a literal to make them.

 ### Object